izivkov/CasioGShockSmartSync/README.md

 ## Announcements

-We like to add support for G-Shock watches.
+We like to add support for more G-Shock models.
 Please help us raise money to allows us to get access to more watches for development:

 https://ko-fi.com/ivozivkov